 If Arizona chose to pass a voting regulation that discriminates on account of race, it violates the Fifteenth Amendment.
 It does not just violate a law passed to enforce the amendment.

-The Supreme Court Rules
+The Supreme Court Rules on Brnovich

-The Supreme Court, in a 6-3 opinion written by Justice Alito, agreed with Arizona.
+In July of 2021 the Supreme Court, in a 6-3 opinion written by Justice Alito, agreed with Arizona.

 Both voting regulations did not violate the Voting Rights Act.
 And, the ballot collection rule did not intentionally discriminate by race.
 Justice Kagan wrote the dissent.